 Students accessing Accessibility Services with these diagnoses are required to submit a psycho-educational or neuro-psychological assessment conducted by a Registered Clinical or School Psychologist or Psychological Associate, Neuropsychologist, Physician with training in assessing these conditions.
 The following criteria must be met:

-- Report indicates the student's academic limitations with data from standardized instruments and explicitly constitutes it to a Learning Disability, ADHD or ASD
+- The report indicates the student's academic limitations with data from standardized instruments and explicitly constitutes it to a Learning Disability, ADHD or ASD.

 Assessment reports can be sent to Accessibility Services via fax, email, mail or dropped off in person.